thiagobandeira60/SQL_Project_Maranaca/README.md

 # Maracana Stadium

-This is a ficticious database created to simulate a real stadium located in Brazil Some of the project characteristics can be described below:
+This is a ficticious database created to simulate a real stadium located in Brazil.

+Some of the project characteristics can be described below:

 - Business Requirements